 - Committee Composition.
-The Audit, Governance and Nominating, and Compensation Committees will be comprised solely of independent directors, in accordance with the listing standards of the stock exchange or automated quotation system upon which the Company's common stock is listed, if any.
-Members of these committees will meet any additional criteria for independence prescribed by federal securities and tax laws or regulations for members of such committees, including for purposes of Section 16 under the Securities Exchange Act and Section 162(m) under the Internal Revenue Code.
+The Audit, Governance and Nominating, and Compensation Committees will be comprised solely of independent directors, in accordance with the listing standards of the stock exchange or automated quotation system upon which the Company’s common stock is listed, if any.
+Members of these committees will meet any additional criteria for independence prescribed by federal securities and tax laws or regulations for members of such committees, including for purposes of Section 16 under the Securities Exchange Act.
 At any time when the Chairperson is an independent director, he or she may attend any and all committee meetings.
 The Chief Executive Officer may attend any portion of a committee meeting when the committee members are not in an executive session of the independent members only or the Chief Executive Officer is not prohibited by the committee charter, stock exchange listing rules or securities laws and regulations from attending the meeting.

 - Number of Board Meetings.
-While the frequency of Board meetings will vary with circumstances, a minimum of four meetings will be held annually.
+While the frequency of Board meetings will vary with circumstances, a minimum of four meetings will be held annually by the Audit Committee.
 The Governance and Nominating Committee is responsible for developing the annual schedule of Board meetings.

 - Setting Board Agenda.
 The agenda for each Board meeting will be established by the Chief Executive Officer and the Chairperson in consultation with the committee chairs as applicable.
 Each director is encouraged to make suggestions for agenda items or additional presenting materials to the Chairperson, Chief Executive Officer or appropriate committee chairperson at any time.